cocoanlab/personalized_pain/README.md

-# Personalized Pain biomarker Based on Densely Sampled Data
+# Personalized Pain Biomarker Based on Densely Sampled Data

 This repository contains basic data and example codes for the following paper.